pechenkactrld/LocalDesk/README.md

 ## Requirements

 * Python 3.11+
-* Ollama installed
-* Tesseract in PATH for images
+* Ollama installed and in PATH
 * Recommended: NVIDIA GPU for larger models

 ---